bixb922/umidiparser/README.md

 ### buffer_size

 Return the buffer_size value.
-0=tracks are buffered entirely in RAM.
+A value of 0 means that the file is buffered entirely in RAM.
-A number, for example buffer_size=100 means a buffer of 100 bytes is allocated per track to read the track data.
+This may be faster for playback, but needs as much RAM as the size of the file.

-This option allows to read large MIDI files efficiently on microcontrollers with small RAM.
+When specifying a buffer_size greater than zero, for example buffer_size=100, means that a buffer of 100 bytes is allocated per track to read the track data.
+This option allows to read large MIDI files efficiently on microcontrollers with little RAM.

 ### filename